DanChunn/document-search/README.md

 Index: Searches by TFIDF

-Set variable 'running' to True if you wish to enable program from command line
+Place documents within the data folder.
+Set variable 'running' to True if you wish to enable program from command line.